IceyLeagons/Gaia/README.md

 # 🌿 Gaia

+## 🏆🥳🎉🎊 Grand Winner of the 2022 Budapest JunctionX event

+Yes, we have won the hackathon.
+It's impossible to imagine, but we've done it.
+Congratulations to all the other submissions, every project was amazing!
+We'd like to thank to organizers as well, truly flawless coordination/management.

 ### ✅ 48-hour Hackathon submission to the JunctionX event.

 🌿 Gaia is a rest API which checks whether a provided user *- from the provided data -* looks suspicious enough to be